runtimeverification/k/k-distribution/k-tutorial/1_basic/02_basics/README.md

 `kompile` will create by default will be in the current directory and will be called `lesson-02-a-kompiled`.

-Now, save the following input file in your editor as `banana.color` in the directory as `lesson-02-a.k`:
+Now, save the following input file in your editor as `banana.color` in the same directory as `lesson-02-a.k`:

 ```